vrchat-community/creator-docs/Docs/docs/sdk/updating-the-sdk.md

 If you want to learn how to migrate your project to use the VCC, check out the guide [here](https://vcc.docs.vrchat.com/vpm/migrating).

 ## Manual Updates
+:::danger You don't need these if you use the Creator Companion Do not import these VCC Compatible Packages into projects which have a legacy VRChat SDK already.
+That will cause your projects to break.
+Use the [VRChat Creator Companion](https://vrchat.com/download/vcc) or[ALCOM (thirdparty tools)](https://vrc-get.anatawa12.com/ja/alcom/) to migrate.

 If you're using the VCC, you don't need to worry about manual updates.
 However, if you wish to, you can download the SDK on the [VRChat website](https://vrchat.com/home/download) after signing into your VRChat account.